PDF 79 KB

 The flu virus is spread when an infected person talks, coughs or sneezes small droplets that contain the virus into the air where they may be breathed in by people nearby.
 Infection may also be spread by contact with hands, tissues and other infected articles.

 Most people recover within a week, although the cough and fatigue may last longer.
 Flu is much more serious than the common cold.
 It can lead to pneumonia (lung infection or inflammation) and other complications, and even death, particularly in:

 Not all people with symptoms need to be tested for flu.
-The diagnosis may be suspected on clinical symptoms and examination (especially during the flu season) and may be confirmed by laboratory testing of mucus from the back of the nose or throat.
+The diagnosis may be suspected on clinical symptoms and examination especially during the flu season.
+Diagnosis may be confirmed by laboratory testing of mucus from the back of the nose or throat.

-Only people in high risk groups should speak to their GP about flu testing.
+People in high-risk groups should speak to their GP about flu testing.

 High risk groups include:

 Combined COVID-19 and flu testing is available for high risk groups at COVID-19 testing sites, by GP referral only.

 Incubation is 1 to 4 days (average of 2 days).

 (time during which an infected person can infect others)

 Usually from 1 day before onset of symptoms until 7 days after the onset of symptoms.